merry-berry-acai/T3A2-Part-A/docs/customers/customer_flow.md

 ### 4. Order Confirmation and Preparation

-Once the order is placed, customers receive an order confirmation message on-screen and via email or SMS.
+Once the order is placed, customers receive an order confirmation message on-screen and via email.

 An order number is assigned for easy identification.
-Customers can track the real-time status of their order, progressing through the following stages: Order placed, Being prepared, and Ready for pickup.
+Customers can track the status of their order with simulated timer schemes, progressing through the following stages: Order placed, Being prepared, and Ready for pickup.

 ### 5. Pickup Process